![]() | ||||||

 An esplanade anywhere in Metro Manila is unheard of months ago, just look at the image I took in September of 2023.
 There was no sign that a linear riverside park will be built beside the historic Manila Central Post Office building that was gutted by fire in May that same year.

-My girlfriend and I with the Manila Post Office
+My girlfriend and I with the Manila Post Office Building at the background, September 2023. |

 In December when I had my casual nighttime bike rides at the riverbank opposite the building, I noticed several lamp posts that were clumped in one place, it should be a no-brainer, something is up in that area.
 The next month, however, caught me, a Manileño, by surprise: the Pasig River Esplanade is born!